 The vendor’s statement has information about:

-•Energy Efficiency Information.
+• energy efficiency information.
 This is not a disclosure required by the Sale of Land Act 1962 (Vic), but a new requirement.
-It is appropriate to deal with it in the Vendor’s Statement.
-The relevant Statute is the Building Energy Efficiency Disclosure Act 2010 (Cth).
-Areas affected are a building or part of one used as office administration, clerical, professional or similar AND which has lettable area of at least 2000 square metres (excluding strata titles) It is the Vendor’s liability to make appropriate disclosure if the subject property fits the statutory descriptions.
+It is appropriate to deal with it in the vendor’s statement.
+The relevant statute is the Building Energy Efficiency Disclosure Act 2010 (Cth).
+Areas affected are buildings used as office administration, clerical, professional or similar that have a lettable area of 2000 square metres (excluding strata titles).
+It is the vendor’s liability to disclose if the property fits the statutory descriptions.

 If the land is sold on terms additional information is required, including details of interest and repayments.
 Details must be provided of any mortgages that will not be paid out at the settlement, and the seller’s defaults on the loans (if any).

 A copy of the title must be attached to the statement.
 This should be a copy obtained by a recent title search at Land Use Victoria, not a copy of the duplicate title.
 If the land is on a subdivision, a copy of the plan of subdivision must be included.